bo1cv/pipeline_slamdunk_umis/README.md

            "xxx_slamdunk_mapped_filtered_dedup_tcount_mins.bedgraph" and
            "xxx_slamdunk_mapped_filtered_dedup_tcount_plus.bedgraph"
        - cgat combine_tables  "xxx-aggConvRate.tsv" and "xxx-agg-ReadsCPM.tsv"
-   * halflife directory contains output of Rscript slampy_halflife_bed
+   * halflife directories contains output of Rscripts
        - ConvRate_processed.tsv : Conversion Rates table of each sample and replicate, normalized to time-point 0h and background substracted when no4su samples are provided
        - halflife_unfiltered.csv : selected halflife between the 3 models
-       half-life were not filtered meaning abberant half-life are present
+           half-life were not filtered meaning abberant half-life are present OR here only model 1 hal-lifes
        - model_fitting_summary.txt : summary of half-life below 0h or above
            the max time-point
+           OR NOT if only model 1
+       - models_halflife_decay_aic.tsv: result of all models if 3 models,
+           nothing if only model 1
        - bootstrap_halflife.tsv : bootstrapped half-lifes (iteration = 1000)
+       - halflife_percentileCIs.tsv : Pencentile CI calculated on bootstrapped
+           half-lifes, wth other stats like mean and median
+       - halflife_filtered.tsv : filtered half-lifes for h-l that were out of the bs CI, < 0h or > 24h
+       - halflife_filtered.log : number of transcripts filtered

 ## Requirements